overwolf/overwolf.github.io/docs/api/overwolf-media.md

 #### Version added: 0.78

-> Fired when a screenshot was taken.
+> Fired when a screenshot was taken, with the following structure: [ScreenshotTakenEvent](#ScreenshotTakenEvent-object) Object

 ## onGifGenerationError

 #### Version added: 0.91

-> Fired when there’s an error with the gif generation buffer.
+> Fired when there’s an error with the gif generation buffer, with the following structure: [GifGenerationErrorEvent](#gifgenerationerrorevent-object) Object

 ## MemoryScreenshotParams Object
 #### Version added: 0.78